benmvp/react-workshop/08-api/README.md

 }
 ```

-You should now see a list of 50 emails instead of the original 5.
+Initially you'll see an empty list of emails, but soon after a list of 50 emails instead of the original 5.
 Our app is looking more like a legitimate app.

 Next let's add long-polling to `App` so that we're periodically checking for any new emails that may have been added (or deleted):